hugsy/gef/docs/commands/pattern.md

 This command will create or search a [De Bruijn](https://en.wikipedia.org/wiki/De_Bruijn_sequence) cyclic pattern to facilitate determining offsets in memory.
-The Sequence consists of a number of unique substrings of a chosen length.
+The sequence consists of a number of unique substrings of a chosen length.

 It should be noted that for better compatibility, the algorithm implemented in